 Columbia’s seven astronauts who died — we know their names: they were

-Apollo 11′s Crew which landed and walked on the moon turned the dreams of the 1950s visualized in television shows like Tom Corbett, Space Cadet (above, Astro, Roger and Tom) and Captain Video, “The Master of Science” below into reality.
+Appollo 11′s Crew turned the dreams of the 1950s visualized in television shows like Tom Corbett, Space Cadet (above, Astro, Roger and Tom) and Captain Video, “The Master of Science” below into reality.

 America’s Spacemen and Spacewomen and the explorers before them are the people who trust in their ability and their vessel to expand the world’s horizons, to know the unknown, whose legacies build a better world.
 Whose deeds inspire and achievements are the catalysts for achievement to come.
 Their failures ever reminders of the uniqueness of their courage and resolve.

-From Captain Cook’s fragile vessel which sailed the Pacific, to the marvel that was the Columbia, the captains courageous who sailed the Roaring 40s, blazed the Oregon Trail, discovered how to fly, flew the oceans without radar, journeyed to the stars, knew the risks they were taking.
-They loved the concept of being ever onward.
+From Captain Cook’s fragile vessel which sailed the Pacific, to the marvel that was the Columbia, the captains courageous who sailed the Roaring 40s, blazed the Oregon Trail, discovered how to fly, and flew the oceans, journeyed to the stars, knew the risks they were taking.

 The media trivializes their courage, their skills, and the difficulty of what they did and wanted to do, to concentrate on the causes of their failure, as if knowing the cause will make their loss acceptable.

 I do not know Columbia’s Magnificent Seven.
 I just see their smiling faces in their photograph, and I regret the loss of every one.
 They had achievement on their faces, pride in their demeanor.
 Their eyes shown with the glow of being alive and striving to do the great things they set out to do.